nikitabogdan/pocket-scale-calculator/readme.md

 However, if you need to compile a new jar please build the project and run `./gradlew test jar` command.
 New jar will be saved to the build/libs directory.

-To run application please run `java -jar %pocket-scale-calc.jar file location%` from your terminal (for
+To start application please run `java -jar %pocket-scale-calc.jar file location%` from your terminal (for
 example: `java -jar /Users/bilbo_bogdans/Git/pocket-scale-calculator/build/libs/pocket-scale-calculator.jar`).
 MacOS users also might set their terminal profile to have a shortcut for the app (please check 'pocket-scale-calculator example.terminal' file at the root of the project) with specific window resolution & settings set.
 To use shared profile